-See Data Item H: Returns of water to the environment by economic units (pg.
+12 See Data Item H: Returns of water to the environment by economic units (pg.
 138-139)

-&lt;sup>12 See IRWS alternative breakdown of Data Item H (pg.
+13 See IRWS alternative breakdown of Data Item H (pg.
 139)

-&lt;sup>13 Rather, it is recorded in the asset account.
+14 Rather, it is recorded in the asset account.

-- 5: Evaporation of abstracted water, transpiration and water incorporated into products - 40.
-To fully account for the balance of flows of water entering the economy through abstraction and returning to the environment as return flows of water, it is necessary to record three additional physical flows; evaporation of abstracted water, transpiration, and water incorporated into products.
-These combined flows are captured in section 5, and are often referred to synonymously as 'water consumption' or 'final water use' 14.
-While ideally these flows would be recorded separately, direct measurement of these flows is very difficult in practice, especially as it relates to the distinction between transpiration and water incorporated into products (particularly plants).
-As such, a combined flow may be recorded 15. - 41.
-Flows of evaporation are recorded when water is distributed between economic units after abstraction, for instance, during distribution via open channels or while in water storage tanks and similar structures.
-The transpiration of water occurs when soil water is absorbed by cultivated plants as they grow and is subsequently released to the atmosphere. - 42.
-Amounts of water incorporated into products (e.g., water used in the manufacture of beverages) are shown as supplied by the relevant industry, commonly a manufacturing industry or agriculture.
+15 The SEEA-Water uses the term 'water consumption' while the SEEA Central Framework uses 'final water use'

+between transpiration and water incorporated into products (particularly plants).
+As such, a combined flow may be recorded16.

+40. Flows of evaporation are recorded when water is distributed between economic units after abstraction, for instance, during distribution via open channels or while in water storage tanks and similar structures.
+The transpiration of water occurs when soil water is absorbed by cultivated plants as they grow and is subsequently released to the atmosphere.

+41. Amounts of water incorporated into products (e.g., water used in the manufacture of beverages) are shown as supplied by the relevant industry, commonly a manufacturing industry or agriculture.